tvl83/DeveloperDocumentation/src/content/getting-started/getting-started-project-android.md

 ### Integrating the Robot SDK Into Your Project

-You can get a copy of the **RobotLibrary.jar** from the [GitHub Repository](https://github.com/orbotix/Sphero-Android-SDK) or by using the copy inside of the libs folder in the Drive Sample project.

 If you made a project from scratch with Android Studio or are using the default gradle configuration:
  - Place the **RobotLibrary.jar** inside of the **libs** folder of your project.
 It is safe to make the folder if it does not exist